anlisa1/CreditCardCapstone/readme.md

 Anlisa TD -->  fix add course button, different color (form and modules cret\ation first)
-               also form and module --> get ready add module function (working on ck editor so far) accounatbility and progress of module progression
+               also form and module --> get ready
+               (ask wright) 3. add module function (working on ck editor so far)
+               1. mark as done function
+               2. accounatbility and progress of module progression, progress bar of thermometer